LolaPwa/cbfmain-project/README.md

 # JSON Web Tokens (JWT)
 - Used to implement email and password authentication for secure user access, including secure account deletion using JWT cookie validation.
 # GoogleAuth (Firebase)
-- A third party API for the enablement of a seamless login experience via the user email address.Firebase authentication supportsGoogle sign-In to authenticate users in this firbase powered app.
+- A third party API for the enablement of a seamless login experience via the user email address.Firebase authentication supports Google sign-In to authenticate users in this firbase powered app.
+# Cookie-parser
+- Used as middleware in the express framework so route handlers can access cookies which are small pieces of data sent to the client browser from the server.
+Cookie-parser is used for session management, user authentication and user behaviour.
 # MongoDB
-- provides a flexible and scalable approach to data storage with no strict requirements for the structure of socuments with a collection.
+- provides a flexible and scalable approach to data storage with no strict requirements for the structure of documents with a collection.
 # Redux Toolkit
 - For dynamic routing redux is a set of tools and utilities that simplifies the process of state management.
 # Firebase
 - Provides effcient handling and storage of images,so that users can upload and manage property images.
+# react-icons
+-  a react library used to access icons for the frontend

 ## To get started